charmed-lma/charm-k8s-prometheus/README.md

     make coverage-server

-The aboe command should output the port on your workstation where server is serving the HTML coverage reports.
+The above command should output the port on your workstation where server is serving the HTML coverage reports.
 If you are running this on [Multipass](https://multipass.io) then first get the Ubuntu VMs IP via `multipass list` and then browse to that IP and port.

+NOTE: You can leave that static server running in one session while you continue to execute `tox` on another session.
+That server will pick up any new changes to the report automatically so you don't have to restart it each time.

 Relying on More Comprehensive Tests